LudekCizinsky/plstream-lang-capabilities/README.md

 ## Reproducing Results

-### Create Virtual Environment
+Detailed information of additional installations, downloads of data and which scripts to run is located in the README's in the `src/pre-project` and `src/project` folders.
+Both guides, however, assume the same Python virtual environment.
+Follow the below steps to set-up the project with the correct python versions and dependencies in the right versions.

-To reproduce our results, it is essential that you use a virtual environment.
-If you are not familiar with virtual environment, then we provided a small tutorial below which assumes that you have python (>=3.3) installed.
-Otherwise, you can skip this part.
+*Feel free to use your preferred package manager* (`conda`/ `venv`/ `pyenv`)

-First, navigate to the folder where you want to store your virtual environment.
+### `venv`: Create Virtual Environment

-(usually one has a defined folder outside of the project root for this purpose).
+First, navigate to the folder where you want to store your virtual environment. (usually one has a defined folder outside of the project root for this purpose).
 Then run the following command (do not forget the change thee variable in square brackets):

 ```
 python3 -m venv [name of venv]
 ```

 Now, you can activate the virtual environment through the command (assuming you are in the folder where you ran the above command):

 ```